Asib27/asib27.github.io/_portfolio/psychosis_classification.md

 5. **Random Seed Dependency:**
    - Model efficiency was found to vary with the initialization seed.
 To address this, we trained **five different models** with random seeds and averaged their results to improve prediction reliability.

-This pipeline allowed us to tackle the challenges of limited data, high dimensionality, and class imbalance, yielding meaningful insights for psychosis classification.
+This pipeline allowed us to tackle the challenges of limited data, high dimensionality, and class imbalance.
+The pipeline achieved score of .65 which achieved 1st runners-up position in IEEE Signal Processing Cup 2023.